bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

        at Actor.<anonymous> (/home/gbusey/actors.js:400:8)
        at increaseSynergy (/home/gbusey/actors.js:701:6)

-The first line is formatted as `<error class name>: <error message>`, and is followed by a series of stack frames (each line beginning with “at”).
+The first line is formatted as `<error class name>: <error message>`, and is followed by a series of stack frames (each line beginning with "at”).
 Each frame describes a call site within the code that lead to the error being generated.
 V8 attempts to display a name for each function (by variable name, function name, or object method name), but occasionally it will not be able to find a suitable name.
 If V8 cannot determine a name for the function, only location information will be displayed for that frame.
 Otherwise, the determined function name will be displayed with location information appended in parentheses.

 Frames are only generated for JavaScript functions.
 If, for example, execution synchronously passes through a C++ addon function called `cheetahify` which itself calls a JavaScript function, the frame representing the `cheetahify` call will not be present in the stack traces: